Tools4everBV/HelloID-Conn-SA-Full-AD-AccountPasswordResetUnlock/INFO.md

 ## Business Benefits

 This form can reset an account password without direct access to AD.
 By controlling access to AD, security is improved.
-Additionally, this form can be assigned directly to users themselves, thus reducing the Servicedesk's ticket load.
+Additionally, this form can be assigned directly to users, thus reducing the Servicedesk's ticket load.